Export data with CLI commands

 2. Authentification

-Next, to enable remote operations, you'll first need to generate a team-specific API key.
+Next, you'll need to generate a team-specific API key to enable remote operations.

-Name the key, tick all of the access permissions, and click Create before copying the access key to your keyboard.
-You'll need it in a second.
+Name the key, select all access permissions, and click Create.
+Then, copy the access key to your clipboard—you’ll need it shortly.

 darwin authenticate

-You'll then be prompted to enter the API key that you just created.
-The API key is encrypted, so don't be surprised if you don't see the actual text after pasting it into the Command Prompt/Terminal.
+You’ll be prompted to enter the API key you just created.
+Since the key is encrypted, it won’t be visible when you paste it into the Command Prompt/Terminal.

 Enter Y and hit Enter when prompted to make your team in V7 the default team.